src200/ai-agent-factory/README.md

 ## Getting Started

-This project uses Poetry for dependency management and packaging.
-If you're not familiar with Poetry, it's a tool for Python that helps manage projects by tracking libraries, handling configuration, and packaging.
+This project uses pdm for dependency management and packaging.
+If you're not familiar with pdm, it's a tool for Python that helps manage projects by tracking libraries, handling configuration, and packaging.
 Here's how to get started:

-1.  **Install Poetry**: If you haven't installed Poetry yet, you can do so by following the instructions on the [official Poetry website](https://python-poetry.org/docs/#installation).
+1.  **Install pdm**: If you haven't installed pdm yet, you can do so by following the instructions on the [official pdm website](https://pdm-project.org/en/latest/).

 2.  **Clone the Repository**: Get a copy of the project on your local machine by cloning the repository.